Sebastian-Griesbach/SEE/README.md

 # Installation

 Clone the repository and install all requirements from the `requirements.txt`.
 We recommend using a virtual environment.
+The following shows an example installation:

 ```bash
 git clone https://github.com/Sebastian-Griesbach/SEE.git